cprecioso/parcel-plugin-purgecss/README.md

 }
 ```

-Note that whitelisting applies to any element, id or class that match the provided names as mentionned in the [purgecss docs](https://www.purgecss.com/whitelisting#specific-selectors).
+Note that whitelisting applies to any element, id or class that match the provided names as mentioned in the [purgecss docs](https://www.purgecss.com/whitelisting#specific-selectors).

 ## Installation